Skip to content

 Reset SSH Key

-1. Log in to OpenCloud, click on Compute and then Instances.
+1. In OpenCloud, click on Compute and then Instances.

 2. Make sure the instance is powered off.